M.S. / M.B.A. Dual-degree Program

-Offered by Graduate Programs in Software (GPS) and Evening UST MBA Opus College of Business, University of St. Thomas.
+Offered by Graduate Programs in Software (GPS) department and Evening MBA - Opus College of Business at the University of St. Thomas.
 Attend a Graduate Programs in Software Information Session to learn why this may be the right program for you.

 Businesses today are challenged to use information technology efficiently to support ongoing operations and to align the business’s investments in information technology with its strategic goals.
 In the future, it is expected that those businesses will have recognized and developed whole new lines of business and ways of doing business that will be based on the opportunities offered by rapidly developing information technology.
 To get to that future will require leaders with managerial competence, business vision, and a sound understanding of the technology that is the foundation of those changes.